npallab/Employee_Data_Analysis/README.md

-# Data Analusis of Employees from Scrapped Data
+# Data Analysis of Employees from Scrapped Data
 1. Project Overview : This project aims to leverage SQL to analyze employee-related data, focusing on training, development, and engagement.
 The goal is to derive actionable insights that can inform decision-making and improve organizational performance.